DonutDev/donutdev/readme.md

 ### Hi there 👋
-I'm Donut, I like making software!
-- I use Fedora Linux 🐧
+- I use Linux 🐧
-- I like Python 🐍
+- I like Programming 🐍
 - Learning JavaScript 🎯